 A white flame engulfed the demoness.
 The ashen smoke glided toward the heavens.

-Then, in an instance, it disappeared and she was gone.
+Then, in an instant, it disappeared and she was gone.

 Something bumped against his feet when he reached the entrance of the graveyard.
 He looked down.
 It was his Stetson.
 The gentle wind must have brought it back to him.
 It was still in good condition, almost pristine, except for some mud and dirt.
 He placed it atop his head and smiled.
 Back home he had the solvents he needed to make the hat shine once more.
 At least one thing seemed to be going his way.

 The demoness’s offer was tempting, he thought to himself as he walked down the road, but he knew it was just a ploy.
-He wondered how many men met there end after having accepted her proposition.
-Perhaps some of these men weren’t as innocent as the spirits may have claimed.
+He wondered how many men met their end after having accepted her proposition.
+Perhaps some of these men weren’t as innocent as the stories claimed.
 They may not have deserved damnation, sure, but they were hardly innocent.

-That romantic pursuit would have to wait.
-He needed to get home and patch his wounds that were numerous but mostly surface level so they’d be easy enough to patch up and heal.
+Romantic pursuits of any kind would have to wait.
+He needed to get home and patch his wounds.
+He had many but most were merely surface level so they’d be easy enough to bandage and heal.
 A shower would also be a good idea.
 After all of that was completed, he’d perhaps have enough time for a few hours of sleep before he had to meet his parents for brunch, and then he’d be off to find the Malphesiaus Librum Citare.

 If you enjoyed this story, then perhaps you’d be interested in reading more by pressing the “short story” tag below or clicking this(short story) link or this(genre and tags) link or this(story list) link.
 I would also urge you to share this story with others and comment below.
 Please check out my books page as well by pressing here.
 Magic Once Removed will be available soon, so please check out the FAQ.
 Thank you for reading my story.Follow: